kubernetes/website/docs/concepts/workloads/pods/podpreset.md

    Pod being created.
 1. On error, throw an event documenting the merge error on the pod, and create the pod _without_ any injected resources from the `PodPreset`.
-1. Annotate the resulting mmodified Pod spec to indicate that it has been modified by a `PodPreset`.
+1. Annotate the resulting modified Pod spec to indicate that it has been modified by a `PodPreset`.
 The annotation is of the form `podpreset.admission.kubernetes.io/podpreset-<pod-preset name>": "<resource version>"`.